marcelegros/book2Vec/README.txt

 Current Structure:

-   - book2Vec-Gensim.py: Most current model.
+   - book2Vec-Gensim.py: Most current / efficient model.
 Work in progress.
    - book2Vec(OlderTensorflowModel).py: Older Model.
-More thouroughly developed/ customized, but no longer in use for efficiency reasons.
+More granularly developed/ customized, but no longer in use for efficiency reasons.

     ---------------------------